TusharElangovan/TusharElangovan/README.md

 # 💫 About Me:
 Im a Grad Student pursuing my master's in Applied Data Science at the University of Southern California.
-I have a passion for using technology for good.<br>Im currently working on Data Science and Analytics projects on Kaggle.<br>
+I have a passion for using technology for good.<br>I am currently working on the GEN AI team, building internal chatbots and incorporating proprietary features. <br>

 ## 🌐 Socials: